Not sure if Kid To Kid is right for you?

 Potential Mitigations

-- Your attorney can help you formulate specific questions for the franchisor regarding the high number of transfers and reacquisitions.
+- A franchise attorney can help you frame questions to the franchisor regarding the specific circumstances of these exits and exclusions.

 Rapid System Growth